 No. You can change payroll service providers any time of the year.

-Still, assuming the updated pricing and plans still stand, we’re happy to say that SurePayroll is one of the more affordable providers out there.
-Of course, costs add up if you want to add perks to your Basic plan, and we’re not thrilled with the four-day turnaround time.
+SurePayroll is one of the more affordable providers out there.
+Of course, the cost goes up if you want to add perks to your self-service plan, and we’re not thrilled with the four-day turnaround time.
 But if you have fewer than 100 employees and need simple, streamlined small-business payroll software, SurePayroll might just be made for you.

 Not sure if SurePayroll fits the bill?
 See our best payroll software article to explore more good options for small-business owners.